QuantEcon/python-lecture-sandpit.myst/lectures/back_prop.md

 In the neural network literature, this step is accomplished by what is known as **back propogation**

-Thanks to some properties of
+Thanks to  properties of

-* the chain and product rules for differentiation, and
+* the chain and product rules for differentiation from differential calculus, and

 * lower triangular matrices